 - Waterproof camera (for those sweet underwater shots)

-Please note that due to sailing being a heavily weather-dependent activity, sometimes itineraries may have to change.
-We recommend an additional night at the beginning and end of the trip to ensure nobody misses any onward flights.
+Please note that due to sailing being a heavily weather-dependent activity, sometimes itineraries may need to change.
+We recommend allowing an additional night at the beginning and end of the trip to ensure nobody misses any onward flights.